kevinhermawan/swift-ai-model-retriever/Sources/AIModelRetriever/Documentation.docc/Documentation.md

 }
 ```

-> Note: The Google models are hardcoded.
+> The Google models are hardcoded.
 They do not require an API call to retrieve.

 ### Retrieving Ollama Models